How to start a freelance writing business: a guide

 Client testimonials provide social proof that builds credibility and helps convert prospects into paying clients.

-- Request timing: Ask satisfied clients immediately after project completion
+- Time your request: ask satisfied clients immediately after project completion

-- Helpful prompts: Guide clients with specific questions about their experience, results, and recommendations
+- Helpful prompts: guiding clients with specific questions about their experience, results, and recommendations

-- Format preference: Request 2–3 sentences highlighting specific benefits or outcomes
+- Format preference: requesting two to three sentences highlighting specific benefits or outcomes

 - Experience focus: "What was your experience working with me?"